Nye1nChanSoe/YgnMart/readme.md

-# My Project
+# Yangon Mart (E-Commerce Student Project 🛍️)

-My Project is a tool that helps users organize their files.
-It allows users to create folders, add files to those folders, and search for files using keywords.
+This repository contains the code and resources for an E-Commerce School Project.
+The project aims to develop a simple e-commerce website to showcase products and enable online shopping functionality.
+It serves as a practical exercise to understand the concepts and implementation of an e-commerce platform.

-## Installation
+## Getting Started

-To install My Project, you'll need to have Python 3.6 or later installed on your machine.
-Once you have that, you can install the project by running:
+To run this project on your local machine, follow these steps:

+1. Ensure you have **PHP**, **Composer**, **Node.js**, and **MySQL** installed on your system.
+2. Clone this repository to your local machine using `git clone https://github.com/Nye1nChanSoe/YgnMart.git`.
+3. Install the backend dependencies by running `composer install`.
+4. Install the frontend dependencies by running `npm install`.
+5. Create a new MySQL database for the project.
+6. Rename the **.env.example** file to **.env** and update it with your database credentials.
+7. Generate an application key by running `php artisan key:generate`.
+8. Migrate the database by running `php artisan migrate`.
+9. Seed the database with sample data by running `php artisan db:seed`.
+10. Bundle the project by running `npm run build` to build the frontend assets using Vite.

-## Usage
+## Technologies Used

-To use My Project, open a terminal window and run the following command:

-This will start the application.
-You can then use the application to create folders, add files, and search for files.
+This project is built using the following technologies and frameworks:

+- Backend: Laravel
+- Frontend: HTML, CSS (Tailwind), JavaScript (Alpine and Vanilla)
+- Database: MySQL
+- Payment Gateway: Stripe

 ## Contributing

-If you're interested in contributing to My Project, please take a look at our contributing guidelines.
-We welcome all types of contributions, including bug reports, feature requests, and code changes.
+Contributions to this project are welcome!
+If you would like to contribute, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes with descriptive commit messages.
+4. Push your changes to your forked repository.
+5. Submit a pull request to the main repository.

 ## License

-My Project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+This project is licensed under the [MIT LICENSE](LICENSE).

 ## Contact

-If you have any questions or comments about My Project, please feel free to contact us at myproject@example.com.
+If you have any questions or comments about My Project, please feel free to contact me at nyeinchansoe.business@gmail.com.